Pamela Milton: Development and reception

 Laila Robins was cast as Pamela Milton, the governor of the Commonwealth.

 In the series finale "Rest in Peace", Kirsten Acuna for Insider first commented regarding Gabriel Stokes that "Watching Governor Pamela Milton hide inside her estate as she watched her people about to meet a similar fate at its gates probably sent him right back to his lowest moment."
-Acuna also described how Pamela nearly died in a manner similar to how Carol died in issues No. 41 and 42 of the comics: "As Pamela (Laila Robins) realizes she's lost everything — her son, her rule over the Commonwealth community — she spots her former right-hand man, Lance Hornsby (Josh Hamilton), has been turned into one of the dead.
+Acuna also described how Pamela nearly died in a manner similar to how Carol died in issues No. 41 and 42 of the comics: "As Pamela (Laila Robins) realizes she's lost everything — her son, her rule over the Commonwealth community — she spots her former right-hand man, Lance Hornsby (Josh Hamilton (actor)), has been turned into one of the dead.
 Feeling like she's lost anyone who ever loved her, she inches slowly toward Lance and considers letting him bite her neck."
 Acuna noted how a recording of the song "Cult of Personality" by Living Colour is played as Pamela's rule over the Commonwealth ends, "which remarks on the cult status of a leader who is followed without question is a pretty perfect track to symbolize Pamela's rule over the Commonwealth."